bebopjmm/dnd5e-campaigns/the_equalizers/Gameplay/session1-01.md

 ### Introductions
 Ithro Addelm recognized Salisha at once, welcomed her, and bid that she introduce her comrades.

-- Salisha explained that she had brought the horse, Sparkleheart, and made the introductions
+- Salisha explained that she had brought the pony, Sparkleheart, and made the introductions
+- Rantigan stayed quiet regarding his business
 - Kylantha proclaimed that she had arrived in response to Nilril Graybow's request of her master, Leomenor.
 	- Nilril was ill-pleased that a mere apprentice be sent to satisfy the debt, but Ithro bade her welcome and that any aid she could bring to the village's plight would be most appreciated.
-- Urimo offered his sword and shield to the aid of the village
 - Vezoth explained he was tasked with guarding Kylantha and would continue to do so
-- Ademar ...
+- Bodalf proclaimed his Thunderbeast tribe membership and that he brought warnings of increased giant activity throughout the lands

+This segued into Ithro explaining the village's current plight.

-### The Crisis
+### The Giant's Ultimatum
 Ithro Addhelm explained that Frickley has been visited by Bonecruncher the previous day.
 The gruesome hill giant laid down an ultimatum that the village must offer up all its food, or else.
 The giant is due to return in three days.

 - Tastra spoke out on behalf of the hunters that a hill giant is beyond the village's ability to deal with and that the village should be abandoned.